 In the first 1000 days, breastfeeding reduces your child’s chances of being obese.

 For lots of reasons, it is a good idea to reach a healthy, ideal weight before you become pregnant — for both you and baby.

 Iron plays a vital role in healthy brain development — that’s right ensuring your toddler gets just 8mg a day of Iron (RDA for toddlers) could help them develop to their full potential as teenagers and adults.

 Remember in the First 1000 days, it’s important to introduce a variety of healthy foods to your baby’s weaning diet as this will improve their eating habits later in life.

 Christmas and New Year has been and gone and my household is on to a new challenge.
-Dafne is coming up to 6 months and I’ve begun to wean her onto foods.
+Dafne is coming up to 6 months and I’ve begun weaning her onto foods.
 Since I had Dafne I’ve learned that every baby is different.
-Rather than trying to do exactly what one book says or one … read more >
+Rather than trying to do exactly what one book says or one expert I’ve … read more >

 Pancake Tuesday is here!
 Pancakes are so versatile and can easily make a nutritious meal for both you or your baby or toddler.
 Pancakes made with milk are a source of calcium, eggs add some iron, protein and vitamin D, you can use wholemeal flour to boost the fibre and then serving with fruit adds … read more >